Lumiera

 The new emerging NLE for GNU/Linux

-Since several of the Lumiera core developers run a Debian flavour as their primary development platform, it seems natural to care for the debian packaging of Lumiera ourselves.
-Moreover, we’ve declared Debian/Stable to be our reference platform — we’ll provide any additionally required, more recent packages through our own Debian Apt-Repository (Debian depot).
+Since several of the Lumiera core developers run a Debian flavour as their primary development platform, it seems obvious also to care for the Debian packaging of Lumiera.
+Furthermore, we have declared Debian/Stable to be our reference platform — and we will provide any required additional packages through our own Debian DEB depot (for the Apt package manager).

 Package build process

-As our whole infrastructure relies heavily on the Git version management tool, it’s only natural also to organise the (debian) packaging with the help of Git.
-Fortunately, there is a nifty tool called git-buildpackage, written by Guido Günther exactly for this purpose: It treats the debianisation as a branch in the Git repository, forking off the mainline at the release point.
+As our whole infrastructure relies heavily on the Git version management tool, it seems natural to organise also the (Debian) packaging with the help of Git.
+Fortunately, there is a nifty tool called git-buildpackage, written by Guido Günther exactly for this purpose: It treats the debianisation as a branch in the Git repository, forking off the mainline at the release point. → see also Debian packaging with Git (Debian Wiki)

-For Lumiera, this debianisation branch is called deb and can be found in the git:/git.lumiera.org/debian/lumiera repository.
+For Lumiera, this debianisation branch is called deb and can be found in the Repository git://git.lumiera.org/debian/lumiera.

 Installing Lumiera

-The SCons build generates a relocatable distribution directory structure, holding the main executable, additional tools and utilities, plus the core libraries and resources.
+The SCons build generates a distribution directory structure, which is relocatable, comprising the main executable, additional tools and utilities, plus the core libraries and resources.
 Here relocatable means that this subtree can be moved and placed anywhere on the system.
 As long as the relative directory layout remains intact, the executables will be able to find and load the accompanying libraries and resources.
-By invoking the scons install target, this directory structure is placed into the installation target directory.
+By invoking the install target, this directory structure is placed into the target installation directory, with an layout conforming to the Filesystem Hierarchy Standard.

 Actually, this lookup process at application startup is performed in two phases